(keep reading to learn what happened)

-There were actually rumors that the bar was sold to new owners before the episode even aired on Bar Rescue, but we’re not sure how to verify that so don’t take it as gospel.
+There were actually rumors that the bar was sold to new owners before the episode even aired on Bar Rescue, but I’m not sure how to verify that so don’t take it as gospel.

 It really does seem like the new bar never got off the ground because the Halo Restaurant and Bar Yelp page only had two reviews, and one of those reviews was left after it was already closed.

 Loved this place for good drinks and simple plates!